DataBiosphere/stairway/README.md

 # Stairway
 Stairway is a library that provides a framework for running _saga transactions_.
-Saga transactions, introduced by Hector Garcia-Molina in 1987, use _compensating operations_ to rollback the transaction rather than having an service that intermediates activity so is able to perform the rollback.
+Saga transactions, introduced by Hector Garcia-Molina in 1987, use _compensating operations_ to rollback the transaction rather than having a service that intermediates activity so is able to perform the rollback.
 The goal is to make a sequence of operations, often over disparate resources, run as a transaction; either complete successfully or make no change.